botmakernick/Autofilterbot/README.md

  - Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Unlimited Filter Bot](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [AutoFilterBoT](https://github.com/trojanzhex/auto-filter-bot)
  - Thanks To All Everyone In This Journey
  - Thanks To [EvamariaTG](https://raw.githubusercontent.com/EvamariaTG) for their awesome [EvaMaria Bot](https://raw.githubusercontent.com/EvamariaTG/EvaMaria)
  - Thanks To [Joelkb](https://github.com/Joelkb) who have edited and modified this repo as now it is.
-(It's me 😂)
+ - Thanks To [BLVCK-ANGEL](https://github.com/BLVCK-ANGEL) who have edited and modified this repo from Joelkb as now it is.(Its me 😅)

 [Note To A So Called Dev](https://telegram.dog/subin_works/203):